vuestorefront/vue-storefront/docs/content/4.sdk/3.advanced/extending-module.md

 `extend` can be used to create a new method that is not covered by the module.

-::: tip These methods are affected by interceptors Like the built-in SDK methods, methods in `extend` are impacted by your interceptors.
+:::tip These methods are affected by interceptors
+Like the built-in SDK methods, methods in `extend` are impacted by your interceptors.
 :::